DMSC Course Descriptions

 9 credit hours

 Students engaged in the DMSc Practicum series will be referred to as a PA Fellow.
 The Doctoral Practicum provides opportunities for students to develop competent and proficient levels of mastery within their chosen area of medical practice.
 This will include treatment plans which are patient- centered and inclusive, address medical issues, and reinforce patient education and appropriate consultation and referral.
-This course can be taken over three semesters or during one semester.
-If taken over three terms, the PA fellow must complete and submit a minimum of 160 patient encounter hours per term.
-If taken over one term, the PA fellow must complete and submit a minimum of 480 patient encounter hours per the term.
+This course requires 160 patient encounter hours.
+Prerequisite: Department consent required.

 DMSC 795 Special Study In